What is a Musical Performance Contract?

 It is helpful if the bands know in advance things like what kind of power is available, lighting provided, sound equipment details, drum riser specs, and so on.
 Details should be specific, for example, exact brand and tech specifics should be provided for PA equipment.

 Riders or backstage perks

-Most bands do not have the influence to request complicated, expensive backstage accommodations, but many ask the bands if they can provide a few hospitality items.
-Common requests include bottled water, tea, energy drinks, alcohol, coffee and food.
-Often the venue can save money by providing catering services backstage and limit requests to dietary restrictions.
+Most bands do not have the influence to request complicated, expensive backstage accommodations, but many ask for a few hospitality items.
+Common requests include bottled water, tea, energy drinks, alcohol, coffee, and food.
+Often, the venue can save money by providing catering services backstage and limit requests to dietary restrictions.